cmd098/hydrogen-wavefunctions/README.md

 * **Principal quantum number (n):** `( 1 <= n )`

 Average relative distance of
-an electron from the nucleus
+an electron from the nucleus.

 * **Azimuthal quantum number (l):** `( 0 <= l <= n-1 )`